andrew henderson menu

 If high interest rates are what you’re looking for, then head to Eastern Europe and the Caucasus.

-Georgia, for example, is one of the easiest places to open a bank account in the world, and if you’re willing to deal in local currency, you can earn interest rates around 10%.
+Georgia, for example, is one of the easiest places to open a bank account in the world, and if you’re willing to deal in local currency, you can earn interest rates of around 10%.

 Other former Soviet states like Armenia and Azerbaijan also offer relatively stable banking and impressive interest rates.